 How has teaching in settings of incarceration changed both your students and you?

 For me, the question of change comes down to what I wrote about above—my own experiences with loved ones who get caught in this system.
-It reminds me that questions of criminal justice are very complex and very biased.
+It reminds me that the questions of criminal justice are very complex and very biased.